-There are 4 main principles in the EYFS.
+There are four main principles in the EYFS.

-The EYFS is split into 7 areas of learning and development.
+The EYFS is split into seven areas of learning and development.

 Three Prime areas- Personal, social and emotional development, Physical development, Communication and Language.

-Characteristics of effective learning that underpin all of these 7 areas are:
+The characteristics of effective learning that underpin all of these seven areas are: